 The Flood Map for Planning - Flood Risk from Surface Water and Small Watercourses indicates that the site is predominantly located within Flood Zone 1 (Figure 4-2), meaning that most of the site has a less than 1 in 1000 (0.1%) (plus climate change) chance of flooding in a given year from surface water or small watercourses.
-However, within the quarry pits in the southern parcel of the site, there are some areas of surface water ponding within Flood Zone 3.
+However, within the quarry pit in the centre of the site, there are some areas of surface water ponding within Flood Zone 3.
 The risk is very similar to that exhibited by the FRAW dataset.

-As the site is partially located within Flood Zone 3 of the Flood Map for Planning for Surface Water and Small Watercourses, a detailed FCA would be required if development were to progress at this site, in accordance with TAN-15.
-This would need to demonstrate that the risk can be managed and mitigated appropriately, including for a detailed drainage strategy.
-Given the nature of the risk within the site, local topographic depressions are likely to be addressed through the design and construction process through the use of appropriate SuDS techniques.
+As the site is partially located within Flood Zone 3 of the Flood Map for Planning for Surface Water and Small Watercourses, a FCA would be required if development were to progress at this site, in accordance with TAN-15.
+This would need to demonstrate that the risk can be managed and mitigated appropriately.
+Given the nature of the risk within the site, quarried depressions are likely to be infilled, and land regraded through the design and construction process through the use of appropriate SuDS techniques.
+The management of displaced floodwater following any infilling of the quarry pits should also be addressed through the FCA.
 Infiltration SuDS should be suitable on this site, based on the JBA Groundwater Flood Map.